SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 ### Step 7: Export the graph
 - Export the inference graph and save it
-- Go to protobuf compilation present under tesorfow/models/object_detection and export the path.
-So, this loads up TF, makes the graph and saves it
+- Go to protobuf compilation present under tensorflow/models/object_detection and export the path.
+So, this loads up TF, and then makes the graph and saves it
 - Use this to do the object detection using the notebook object_detection_tutorial.ipynb that came in with the API

 ### Step 8: Bring in the frozen_inference_graph to classify the traffic lights